 With regards to problem piercings and issues with piercings that may occur, it is important to remember a few things.
 Firstly, piercing is an imprecise science and everybody’s body is slightly different.
 As such people may react in different ways to the piercing, procedure, and jewellery.
 Piercing rejection is an unfortunate reality of body modification.

-Secondly, with between 70,000 and 80,000 piercings completed in the UK every year by Blue Banana it is very important to understand the real scale of problem piercings, how rare and sometimes small the problems with them are and how few the numbers of people affected.
+Secondly, with about 150,000 piercings completed in the UK every year by Blue Banana it is very important to understand the real scale of problem piercings, how rare and sometimes small the problems with them are and how few the numbers of people affected.
 It is statistically highly unlikely that you will have a bad experience.

 Finally, the large majority of piercings carried out in the UK that later develop problems or issues are usually caused by incorrect aftercare and client treatment afterward.
 In order to try and reduce this, we have taken active measures to ensure we provide verbal and written aftercare advice to all our clients and customers, especially accompanying guardians or parents, so they understand the importance of looking after their piercing.